What happens after Windows 7's retirement?

 Microsoft will gladly sell commercial customers, from the smallest businesses to the largest enterprises, what it calls "Extended Security Updates," or ESUs, that provide security updates to patch "Critical" and "Important" vulnerabilities through mid-January 2023...for a price.

 The per-device plans will be sold in one-year increments for up to three years, with prices for larger customers running as high as $350 per PC for all three years.
-(Costs for smaller businesses won't be revealed until Dec.
-1.)
+Costs for smaller businesses won't be revealed until 1 December.

 Although Microsoft dubbed ESU the "last resort" for Windows 7 customers, it spent a large chunk of this "End of Support FAQ" describing the service, drawing its boundaries and extolling its benefits.
-ESU is, by far and away, the most transparent post-retirement security support concept Microsoft has launched.
-The company recognizes that many businesses will not make the deadline and so it wants a solution, temporary if that, or is eager to use what may be the last ever such OS transition to generate additional revenue.
+ESU is, by far and away, the most transparent post-retirement security support concept Microsoft has launched.\

+The company recognises that many businesses will not make the deadline and so it wants a solution, temporary if that, or is eager to use what may be the last ever such OS transition to generate additional revenue.

 Or both.